 Eighth week: Neck visible, head very large.
-Uterus 4 inches long.
+Uterus four inches long.
 Placental area 1/3 of the uterus.

 Embryologists can tell precisely how old an embryo is by seeing the stage of formation of its body during the first 48 days.
-After the eighth week the embryo changes mainly in dimension and in refinement of the working parts (perfection of function follows perfection of structure).
+After the eighth week, the embryo changes mainly in dimension and in refinement of the working parts (perfection of function follows perfection of structure).

 Ninth week: Its sex can be seen externally.
 Its footprints and palmprints are indelibly engraved for life.
 Spontaneous movements occur, eyelids and palms are sensitive to touch (reflex squinting and gripping).
 Nails begin to grow.
 Eyelids close for the first time.
 Amount of HCG reaches maximum level.
-(The 8th and 9th week considered the best time for abortions).
+(The 8th and 9th weeks considered the best time for abortions.)

-Tenth week: The quarter stage reached at 66th day, but the fetus will have to multiply its weight over 600 times in the remaining 3/4.
-The uterus weighs about 7 ounces, contains 1-3 ounces of amniotic fluid.
+Tenth week: The quarter stage reached at 66th day, but the fetus will have to multiply its weight over 600 times in the remaining three quarters.
+The uterus weighs about seven ounces, contains one to three ounces of amniotic fluid.
 A common time for miscarriages.

-Eleventh-Fourteenth week: Fetus can frown, move thumb to fingers, swallow.
+Eleventh to fourteenth weeks: Fetus can frown, move thumb to fingers, swallow.
 Vocal cords completed.
 Urination begun and urine is removed with renewal of amniotic fluid.
 Can digest swallowed fluid.
 Sperm or egg cells exist.
 The mother's uterus moves up out of the pelvis and can be felt from the outside if the woman is thin.
-By the 12th week the fetus is about 2 1/4 inches crown to rump or 2 3/4 inches crown to heel and weighs 3/4 ounces.
+By the 12th week the fetus is about 2% inches crown to rump or 2% inches crown to heel and weighs % ounce.

 This is roughly the end of the development period.
 The fetus and placenta are about equal in size.
-The fetus' movements are fluid and graceful.
+The fetus's movements are fluid and graceful.
 Every baby by now shows distinct individuality in his or her behavior.
 The amnion tissue surrounding the fetus is transparent, paper-thin, tough, slightly elastic, shimmering; it's an enclosing watertight protective bubble growing with the baby.
-The fluid within is never stagnant; 1/3 of its volume is removed and replaced every hour.
+The fluid within is never stagnant; one-third of its volume is removed and replaced every hour.
 The baby's lungs and kidneys are thought to be one source of the fluid; and so is the amnion itself.
 The fetus fills the uterus.
 Its heart pumps fifty pints a day.
 The uterus is halfway between the pubic bone and the navel.
 The placenta produces the hormone progesterone in sufficient amount to maintain pregnancy (formerly done by the defunct corpus luteum).

-In its second stage of growth, during the 15th-18th weeks, hair aind me starts to grow on its head.
+In its second stage of growth, during the 15th-18th weeks, hair starts to grow on its head.
 Eyelashes and eyebrows begin, nipples appear, nails become hard.
 At birth they will be so long they will need to be cut.
 The heartbeat can be heard externally and you can feel its movements as it moves and hiccups.
 The skeleton hardens, it sleeps and wakes like a newborn, buds for permanent teeth come in.

-Nineteenth-Twenty-second week: Premature life is possible.
+19th-22nd weeks: Premature life is possible.
 It can grip firmly with hands.
 A hairy growth called lanugo appears on arms, legs, and back.
 Now approximately 12 inches crown to heel.
 Uterus is up to navel.

-Twenty-third to twenty-sixth week: Many prematures at this age are able to live.
-Amniotic fluid perhaps 1 1/2 pints, but after 30th-36th week may not increase or might even decrease to allow fetal growth.
+23rd-26th weeks: Many prematures at this age are able to live.
+Amniotic fluid perhaps 11⁄2 pints, but after 30th-36th week may not increase or might even decrease to allow fetal growth.
 Head hair grows long, lanugo disappears.
 Fetus can and does suck thumb.
 Umbilical cord reaches maximum length.
 Uterus a few inches above the navel, fetus about 14 inches long.